ceph/ceph/doc/architecture.rst

 Summary
 -------

 Ceph Storage Clusters are dynamic--like a living organism.
-Whereas, many storage appliances do not fully utilize the CPU and RAM of a typical commodity server, Ceph does.
+Although many storage appliances do not fully utilize the CPU and RAM of a typical commodity server, Ceph does.
 From heartbeats, to  peering, to rebalancing the cluster or recovering from faults,  Ceph offloads work from clients (and from a centralized